Nick Jr. Channel: Nick Jr. channel (2009–present)

 At this point, programming began to be hosted by characters from Nick Jr. shows.
 The Nick Jr. channel also began incorporating programming promotions and short features on that date; seven months later, on October 1, 2012, it started airing limited traditional advertising (for companies such as ABCMouse, Kmart, Chuck E. Cheese's, Nabi, Clorox, Walmart, Lysol and Playskool) in the form of underwriter sponsorships airing in-between shows, whereas its parent network airs longer traditional advertising.

 Logo used from May 21, 2018 to September 4, 2023 on other on-screen graphics such as interstitials; in which the logo is in slightly darker color.

-The "Nick Jr. Channel" logo, used on-air from 2018 until 2023.
+Nick Jr. Channel logo, used on-air from 2018 until 2023.

-On May 21, 2018, the channel refreshed their imaging with new interstitial pieces and updated curriculum notices, and began to promote themselves as the "Nick Jr. Channel" audibly and visually to avoid confusion with the Nickelodeon block.
+On May 21, 2018, the channel refreshed its imaging with new interstitials and updated curriculum notices, and began promoting itself as the "Nick Jr. Channel" to avoid confusion with the Nickelodeon block.
+The following August, many older shows, including The Backyardigans, Go, Diego, Go!, Little Bear, and Wonder Pets!, were pulled from the lineup to make way for newer shows.

 Logo used since September 4, 2023.

 Alternate logo with slightly different text placing concurrently used alongside the 2023 logo since September 4, 2023.

 On September 4, 2023, the channel rebranded to use the refreshed splat logo, as well as new bumpers and curriculum boards (to keep in line with the Nickelodeon block, which began using the new branding on July 5, 2023).
 On the same day, the "Nick Jr. Channel" logo was changed to one reading simply "Nick Jr." for the first time since 2009.
 However, new promos continue to refer to the channel as the "Nick Jr. Channel".